Victoria-ElenaLazar/Task_List/l10-task-list/README.md

 A simple Task List application crafted with the powerful Laravel framework.
 Effortlessly create, update, and delete tasks with a user-friendly interface.

-Moreover, enhance productivity by marking tasks as completed and effortlessly track creation and update dates.
+Moreover, it enhances productivity by marking tasks as completed and effortlessly tracking creation and update dates.
 ## Table of Contents

 - [Getting Started](#getting-started)